Oleafkuh/Generative-Drawing/README.md

 # MiniProject_2
-Moving bezier lines that get darker everytime and x-coordinate hits a wall.
+Moving bezier lines when moused is pressed slows down the speed and the shapes becom more translucent.